kubernetes/kubernetes/docs/user-guide/services.md

-If you set the `type` field to `"NodePort"`, the Kubernetes master will allocate a port from a flag-configured range (default: 30000-32767), and each node will proxy that port (the same port number on every node) into your `Service`.
+If you set the `type` field to `"NodePort"`, the Kubernetes master will allocate a port from a flag-configured range (default: 30000-32767), and each Node will proxy that port (the same port number on every Node) into your `Service`.
 That port will be reported in your `Service`'s `spec.ports[*].nodePort` field.

-If you want a specific port number, you can specify a value in the `nodePort` field, and the system will allocate you that port or else the API transaction will fail.
+If you want a specific port number, you can specify a value in the `nodePort` field, and the system will allocate you that port or else the API transaction will fail (i.e. you need to take care about possible port collisions yourself).
 The value you specify must be in the configured range for node ports.

 This gives developers the freedom to set up their own load balancers, to configure cloud environments that are not fully supported by Kubernetes, or even to just expose one or more nodes' IPs directly.

+Note that this Service will be visible as both `<NodeIP>:spec.ports[*].nodePort` and `spec.clusterIp:spec.ports[*].port`.

 ### Type LoadBalancer